pretix/pretix-docs/docs/guides/products/index.md

 Normal products are standalone products that can be purchased directly.
 Add-on products are products that are only offered as add-ons to normal products.
 Cross-selling products are products that are only offered in the cross-selling step as a customer is purchasing other products.
-Finally, products in the "normal + cross-selling" category are both offered as standalone products and in the cross-selling step.
+Finally, products of the "normal + cross-selling" type are offered as both standalone products and in the cross-selling step.
 The "Cross-selling condition" setting below determines how products in the "cross-selling" and "normal + cross-selling" categories are offered in your shop.

 Click the :btn:Save: button at the bottom of the page.